DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 ```

 Lavalink will return the track data from your search in a collection called
-@DSharpPlus.Lavalink.LavalinkLoadResult.Tracks, similar to using the search bar in YouTube or SoundCloud directly.
+`LavalinkLoadResult.Tracks`, similar to using the search bar in YouTube or SoundCloud directly.
 The
 first track is typically the most accurate one, so that is what we will use:

 ```csharp